Arms and the Man: Plot summary

-Critical reception
+Reception

 George Orwell said that Arms and the Man was written when Shaw was at the height of his powers as a dramatist.
 "It is probably the wittiest play he ever wrote, the most flawless technically, and in spite of being a very light comedy, the most telling."
-Orwell says that Arms and the Man wears well—he was writing 50 years later—because its moral—that war is not a wonderful, romantic adventure—still needs to be told.
-His other plays of the period, equally well written, are about issues no longer controversial.
-For example, the theme of Mrs. Warren's Profession, which so shocked audiences at the time, was that the causes of prostitution are mainly economic, hardly big news today, and the play Widowers' Houses was an attack on slum landlords, who are now held in such low esteem that the matter is hardly controversial.
+His other plays of the period, equally well written, were about issues that, according to Orwell, were no longer controversial at the time Orwell was writing.
+For example, the theme of Mrs. Warren's Profession, which so shocked audiences at the time, was that the causes of prostitution are mainly economic, which was already a common opinion in Orwell's time, and the play Widowers' Houses was an attack on slum landlords, who had since become stock villains.

+In 2024, an attempt to stage John Malkovich's production of the play at Ivan Vazov National Theatre of Bulgaria was targeted by nationalist protesters that considered it a calumny of Bulgaria.
+The mob surrounded the theatre, threw smoke bombs, prevented the visitors that had bought tickets from entering the theatre hall, accusing them of being traitors and threatening them, and physically assaulted the director of the play and the director of the theatre.